VRAUCOURT COPSE CEMETERY, VAULX-VRAUCOURT

 Vaulx-Vraucourt is in the Department of the Pas-de-Calais, 6 kilometres north-east of Bapaume.
 Leave the village on the RD36E direction Ecoust-St-Mein and signpost indictes access lane to cemetery on the right.

-The location or design of this site makes wheelchair access impossible.
-For further information regarding wheelchair access, please contact our enquiries department on 01628 634221.
+The location or design of this site makes wheelchair access very difficult.
+For further information regarding wheelchair access, please contact firstname.lastname@example.org or call 01628 507200.